 Although there is evidence supporting the links between workplace health and wellbeing, employee engagement and work performance, we have less evidence to show that single workplace health interventions by themselves improve each of these areas.

-For this reason, we are examining the factors that enable or hinder the implementation of workplace health and wellbeing practices.
-The research will consider whether certain combinations of practices are more effective than other combinations, or effective for some types of organisations and not others.
+New research could consider whether certain combinations of practices are more effective than other combinations, or effective for some types of organisations and not others.

 Specifically, the project objectives are to:

 - Provide answers on which sets/combinations of practices are best implemented, considering for example whether they are more suited to types of individuals or specific organisational contexts;